We maintain, rebuild, and build new pipe organs.

 United Church of Christ, Cloverdale, CA

-In the spring of 2003, Janice Hawthorne Timm, Minister of Music contracted Hupalo & Repasky Pipe Organs to rebuild and expand this nine stop tracker organ built by Thomas W. Whalley of Berkeley, California in 1904.
+In spring 2003, Janice Hawthorne Timm, Minister of Music, hired Hupalo & Repasky Pipe Organs to rebuild and expand a nine-stop tracker organ originally built by Thomas W. Whalley in 1904.
+Few of Whalley's organs remain, with one example in the First Congregational Church of Alameda, where Mr. Hupalo restored the pipes.
+The restoration included new vertical grain Douglas Fir sides and the addition of an 8' Oboe.

 Our Team